infosecn1nja/Red-Teaming-Toolkit/README.md

 * **GitHarvester** This tool is used for harvesting information from GitHub like google dork. https://github.com/metac0rtex/GitHarvester
 * **pwndb** is a python command-line tool for searching leaked credentials using the Onion service with the same name. https://github.com/davidtavarez/pwndb/
 * **CrossLinked** LinkedIn enumeration tool to extract valid employee names from an organization through search engine scraping. https://github.com/m8r0wn/CrossLinked
+* **findomain** is a fast domain enumeration tool that uses Certificate Transparency logs and a selection of APIs. https://github.com/Edu4rdSHL/findomain

 ### Frameworks
 * **Maltego** is a unique platform developed to deliver a clear threat picture to the environment that an organization owns and operates. https://www.paterva.com/web7/downloads.php